 Employers have various legal obligations they need to adhere to each day, which can range from OSHA regulations to tax requirements.
 Running a company can ultimately be a minefield for legal breaches and health risks, which could severely impact your business.

-If you want to deal with multiple challenges throughout your company’s lifespan effectively, learn more about the following three onsite problems that pose a risk to your employees.
+If you want to deal with multiple challenges throughout your company’s lifespan effectively, learn more about the following on-site problems that pose a risk to your employees.

-Federal law entitles every US employee to work in a safe environment each day.
-It is, therefore, a business owner’s responsibility to remove potential safety hazards that could impact a worker’s health and wellbeing.
+Federal law entitles every U.S. employee to work in a safe environment each day.
+Hazard identification is a crucial step in recognizing and documenting safety risks in the workplace.
+It is, therefore, a business owner’s responsibility to remove potential safety hazards that could impact a worker’s health and well-being.

-Inebriated employees are not only a danger to themselves, but they can also impact the health and safety of everyone on site, especially if they are required to operate heavy machinery, such as a forklift truck, excavator, or drive a company vehicle.
+Inebriated employees are not only a danger to themselves, but they can also impact the health and safety of everyone on-site, especially if they’re required to operate heavy machinery, such as a forklift truck, excavator, or drive a company vehicle.

 Common signs an employee has been drinking can include:

 If you suspect an employee has been drinking, you must talk to them in a non-confrontational, calm manner regarding the issue.
-If they are intoxicated, you should refer them to an employee assistance program.
+If they’re intoxicated, you should refer them to an employee assistance program.

 You can also prevent staff from driving a company vehicle by introducing an ignition interlock device.
 Every staff member that sits behind the wheel will need to provide a three-second breath sample to unlock an ignition.
 It promotes road safety and can prevent accidents.

-As mentioned, employers have a legal requirement to provide their team with a safe environment.
-That’s why it is imperative to ensure your members of staff have the appropriate health and safety training for a role, which can minimize the chances of a health and safety issue in the workplace.
+As mentioned, employers are legally required to provide their teams with a safe environment.
+That’s why it’s imperative to ensure your staff have the appropriate health and safety training for their roles, which can minimize the chances of a health and safety issue in the workplace.

 For this reason, you must aim to create a safe working environment for everyone, tackle individual issues head-on, and provide your team with the appropriate training for their job role.